Council Tax Support

 We convert all the income into a weekly figure and compare that to a needs allowance (Applicable Amount).
 Anything left is excess income and is multiplied by 20%.
 This is called a taper.
 We reduce the council tax payable by the difference between the taper and the weekly Council Tax.
 Finally, we take off any non-dependant deductions.

-To start a claim click on the green button marked START NEW CLAIM.
+Make an application for Council Tax Support - to start a claim click on the green button marked START NEW CLAIM.